Operation Warp Speed: Budget and leadership

 Operation Warp Speed used BARDA as the financial interface between the U.S. federal government and the biomedical industry.
 The program was initially being funded with $10 billion, with additional funds allocated through BARDA.
 Funding was increased to about $18 billion by October 2020.

 Rick Bright, the BARDA director, was reassigned on or about April 22, 2020, following his resistance to (as he phrased it) "efforts to fund potentially dangerous drugs promoted by those with political connections".
 In May, new leadership was announced.
 Moncef Slaoui was named Operation Warp Speed's chief adviser.
 Slaoui is a vaccine researcher and, formerly, Chairman of Global Research and Development and Chairman of Global Vaccines at GlaxoSmithKline, where he led the development of five vaccines.
 General Gustave F. Perna, who served as commanding general of Army Materiel Command, was named Operation Warp Speed chief operating officer.
 Retired Lieutenant General Paul A. Ostrowski, who previously served as director of the Army Acquisition Corps, was the director of supply, production and distribution.
 Army Major General Christopher J. Sharpsten was the deputy director.

-Alex Azar, Mark Esper, and Deborah Birx were on the board of directors of OWS, while Tony Fauci, Francis Collins, and Robert Redfield were nonvoting advisers.
+Alex Azar, Mark Esper, Jared Kushner and Adam Boehler were on the board of directors of OWS, while Deborah Birx, Tony Fauci, Francis Collins, and Robert Redfield were nonvoting advisers.

-Companies receiving research funding
+Companies receiving funding

 As of August 2020, eight companies were chosen for funding of some $11 billion to expedite development and preparation for manufacturing their respective vaccine candidates.

 The vaccine developers, different vaccine technologies, and treatments receiving government research funding were: